Opportunity Fund for Southshire Youth

 Deadline and Notification

-Applications will be accepted between January 26 - March 7, 2023.
-Applications must be received by 5PM on Tuesday, March 7 in order to be considered.
+DEADLINE EXTENDED.
+Applications will now be accepted between January 26 - March 10, 2023.
+Applications must be received by 5PM on Friday, March 10 in order to be considered.

 Applicants will be notified of grant decisions in May.
 Grant funds cannot cover activities that have already taken place; please keep the notification timeline in mind as you prepare your application.